 Purchase your review kit and begin studying!

-No, membership in good standing in A4M and exam registration will start the process.
-The Board Registrar will work with you obtaining the remainder of your requirements.
+No, membership in good standing with A4M and exam registration will start the process.
+The Board Registrar will work with you in order to obtain the remainder of your requirements.

 Grading of ABAAHP Written Exam is completed within 4 to 6 weeks of the date on which the exam was administered.
 The Board Registrar notifies each examinee of their score.
 On a case-by-case basis for examinees who fail the written exam, the examinee may request (at additional cost to examinee) the ABAARM Review Committee to conduct a Deficiency Analysis.
 This analysis presents a segmented summary of the knowledge deficits of the examinee as demonstrated by performance on the exam.

 ABAAHP only requires completion of a written exam and additional criteria to achieve Diplomate certification.

 ABAAHP candidates shall not use the term "Diplomate” until they have completed both the written exam and all requirements.

 The American Board of Anti-Aging Medicine makes information on the status of health practitioners as Diplomates to medical professionals and the general public.
 The complete listing of "Diplomate" health practitioners is presented in the American Academy of Anti-Aging Medicine's Anti-Aging Physicians Directory.
 This publication is made available to members and non-members of A4M.
 Patients requesting physician referrals from A4M may be directed to physicians based on this information.

 Any practitioners who is using the credential "Diplomate" by ABAAHP erroneously or falsely that is brought to the attention of the ABAARM Ethics Committee and shall be issued a notification letter to cease until such time as he/she has passed the examination section as appropriate to the credential.
 Said notice may remain as a permanent part of the individual's academic credentials file if so deemed appropriate by the ABAARM Ethics Committee.